William Contreras Player Props: Brewers vs. Padres

 William Contreras At The Plate

-- Contreras has an OPS of .841, fueled by an OBP of .417 and a team-best slugging percentage of .424 this season.
+- Contreras has an OPS of .820, fueled by an OBP of .415 to go with a slugging percentage of .405.
+All three of those stats are tops among Milwaukee hitters this season.

+- He ranks 13th in batting average, 37th in on base percentage, and 112th in slugging among the qualified hitters in baseball.

-- Contreras will look to extend his nine-game hitting streak.
-He's batting .471 during his last games.
+- Contreras will look to extend his 10-game hitting streak.
+He's batting .444 during his last games.

-- Contreras has gotten a hit in all nine games this year, with more than one hit twice.
+- Contreras has gotten a hit in all 10 games this season, with more than one hit twice.

-- In nine games played this year, he has not hit a long ball.
+- He has not gone deep in his 10 games this year.

-- Contreras has picked up an RBI in two games this year, with multiple runs batted in once.
+- Contreras has driven in a run in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.